ibrahimAgrud-2/cpp_projects/01_AddDaysToDate/README.md

 Functions Explained

    ◽ short readYear()

     Reads the year input from the user and returns it.

    ◽ short readMounth()

     Reads the month input from the user and returns it.

    ◽ short ReadDay()

     Reads the day input from the user and returns it.

    ◽ stDate readFullDate()

     Reads the full date (day, month, year) by calling the above functions and stores it in a stDate structure.

    ❗ bool isLeapYear(short year)
+     The most important fuction
     Checks if the given year is a leap year.

    ◽ int numberDaysInMounth(short Month, short year)

     Returns the number of days in a given month, accounting for February’s leap year adjustment.

    ◽ short totalDaysFromTheBigrnYear(short Day, short Month, short Year)

     Calculates the total days passed since the start of the year up to the given date.

    ❗ stDate addDayToDate(short totalDays, stDate date)

+  The most important fuction
    Adds a specific number of days to a given date.
 Adjusts the day, month, and year as needed.

 How It Works